lightly-io/team-awareness-training/README.md

 You can also set up a Slack channel for the course where the group can bounce ideas, give feedback, motivate each others and ask for help.

 ## License
 This course is published under the [GNU GPL license](LICENSE).
-That basically means you are free to copy and update it for free, as long as you publish your own stuff under the same license.
+That basically means you are free to copy and update it as long as you publish your own stuff under the same license.
 Every fork makes me 10% happier.

 Please don't be shy to do pull requests as well.
 This course should be constantly updated with new findings and ideas.

-## AAQ (Anticipated asked questions)
+## AAQ (Anticipated Asked Questions)
 ### Can anyone run this course?
 Yes!